-Transgender men and gender diverse folks have a variety of options when it comes to hysterectomy.
+Transgender men, transmasculine people, and other gender-expansive folks have a variety of options when it comes to hysterectomy.

 A hysterectomy is a surgical procedure to remove the uterus.